ywkuo227/weather-dashboard/README.md

 # weather-dashboard

 ## Description
 This a web app allows user to search the weather and the forecast of cities.
-The app also keep tracks of the past six searches made by the user and keep them stored in local storage.
+The app also keeps track of the past six searches made by the user and keep them stored in local storage.

 ## Screenshot of the Application